Azadegan League: Continuance as Second tier (2001–)

 After the Iran Pro League was established as the professional football league of Iran, Azadegan League was declared as the second-highest professional league in the Iranian football league system.
 Esteghlal Ahvaz won the 2001–02 Azadegan League season and promoted to Iran Pro League.
 Also Sanat Naft Abadan promoted to the Iran Pro League.
 22 clubs participated in two groups of 11 teams including a final stage for the best four teams.
 The format was changed into a classic league of 16 teams for the next two seasons.
 Shamoushak Noshahr became the champion in 2002–03, while Saba Battery won the league title in the 2003–04 season.

 Once more the league changed their format in 2004.
 Between the 2004–05 and 2007–08 Azadegan League season, 24 clubs played in two groups of 12 teams.
 After Shahid Ghandi winning the league in 2004–05, Mes Kerman became the champion in the 2005–06 season.
 Sanat Naft Abadan, the third-ranked team in 2004–05, criticized the Iranian Football Federation due to incidents in the final stage.
 In the 2006–07 Azadegan League season, Pegah and Shirin Faraz became the champions of the league, while Tractor failed once again for promotion.
 Also, Sanat Naft Abadan promoted automatically to the Persian Gulf Cup because of the 2004–05 Azadegan League promotion controversy.

 After Payam Mashhad winning the title in the 2007–08 Azadegan League season, the number of teams was increased to 28 before the start of the 2008–09 season.
 They played in two groups of 14 teams until 2013.
-East Azerbaijan's famous club Tractor returned finally back to the Persian Gulf Cup by winning the 2008–09 season alongside Steel Azin.
+East Azerbaijan club Tractor returned finally back to the Persian Gulf Cup by winning the 2008–09 season alongside Steel Azin.
 Shahrdari Tabriz and Naft Tehran were the champions in the 2009–10 season, before Damash winning the league in 2010–11.
 Paykan won the league title 2011–12, while Gostaresh and Esteghlal Khuzestan winning the league one year later.
 Although Shahrdari Tabriz could win their group, they had to relegate due to match-fixing.

 The number of teams was reduced in the next two seasons.
 26 clubs participated in 2013–14, while 24 teams played in the 2014–15 season.
 Padideh won the title in 2013–14 after a victory over Naft Masjed Soleyman in the league final.
 One season later, Foolad Novin could win the league after they beat Siah Jamegan in final.
 Due to the fact that Foolad Novin is the reserve team of Foolad Khuzestan, they could not promote to the Persian Gulf Pro League.
 Instead of Foolad Novin, Esteghlal Ahvaz was allowed to promote.